balazsdukai/synthesis-project/index.md

 identified.
 An indoor network graph was created of the underlying building floorplan.
 This successfully illustrates the occupied space for movement.
-However, the range of APs can extent between building-parts and floors and limits the accuracy of the analysis.</p>
+However, the range of APs can extent between building-parts and floors and limits the accuracy of the analysis.

-<p>It is possible to identify movement patterns in and between buildings
-using the eduroam network.
+It is possible to identify movement patterns in and between buildings using the eduroam network.
 The presented method automatically mines movement patterns of large crowds from a dataset with anonymised Wi-Fi logs.
-However, we also encountered limitations from which several recommendations can be provided for future implementations.</p>
+However, we also encountered limitations from which several recommendations can be provided for future implementations.

-<p>The movement trajectory between two building-part states is computed
-with a shortest path algorithm, using the constructed network graph.
+The movement trajectory between two building-part states is computed with a shortest path algorithm, using the constructed network graph.
 Better models need to be implemented for a more accurate path estimation.
 No data from APs on the way between two states is used to